EARLY AMERICAN HISTORY OF THE FOLK & COMMERCIAL LANDLORD'S GAMES

 Scott Nearing’s support of Henry George's proposals to raise pubic revenue exclusively from those who owned land, and especially his opposition to child labor, caused him to be dismissed from the Wharton School in 1915.
 However, his reputation at the University was belatedly resurrected in modern times, when the university recognized the injustice of his dismissal.

 Although folklore exists that Lizzie Magie created the monopoly game, there does not appear to be tangible evidence, rule sets or otherwise, that supports the folklore.
-Unfortunately, it also appears that the wealth of information contained in the Anspach Archives are unavailable to the general public for independent authentication of same or for the review and evaluation of the Anspach history of Monopoly.
+Unfortunately, it also appears that the wealth of information contained in the Anspach Archives are generally unavailable for use in independent research into the history of Monopoly.
+While not not a necessary condition in this day and age, one can hope that will change some day in order to facilitate ongoing research.

 HISTORY OF FOLK MONOPOLY, DARROW MONOPOLY & PARKER BROTHERS MONOPOLY.